 - York’s Gmail will send your preferred email address a confirmation message.
 Click on the link provided in the message to complete email forwarding set-up

-Join the GL Zone peer mentors and other new students on Slack!
-Slack is an app designed to help people easily connect with one another and share information, join the group here.
+- Join the GL Zone peer mentors and other new students on GL Connect!
+There is a group specifically for incoming students, join the group here.